mosco/unsupervised-preprocessing/README.md

 # Prerequisites

-An installation of Python 3 with SciPy, scikit-learn, mkl and mkl_random modules.
+Python 3 is required with SciPy, scikit-learn, mkl and mkl_random modules.
-The easiest way to get this setup is to download the Anaconda python distribution.
+The easiest way to install these to download the Anaconda python distribution.

+Since the figures use latex rendering for the labels, you need:
+* TeXLive.
+The `latex` binary must be in the command path.
+* dvipdf and dvipng

 # Contact